Kurang: Cultural

-As with a typical Indian village, there are goddesses, Kurangadevi and Dev Rameshwar, as village deities.
+As is typical of an Indian village, goddesses Kurangadevi and Dev Rameshwar are the village deities.
 Kurangadevi is ritually consulted on every major aspect.
-Rameshwar Temple has as a major event, a fair, in the month of February on the day of Shivratri.
+Rameshwar Temple has as a major fair, in the month of February, on the day of Shivratri.

-Major festivals are Ganapati Utsav, Dahikala, Holi or Shimga, Navratra, Diwali, and Shivaratri; Ganapati Utsav is biggest of all of them.
-People visit their native village during Ganapati festival and is celebrated with gusto.
-Other major festival is Holi and is known better as Shimga locally.
+Major festivals are Ganapati Utsav, Dahikala, Holi or Shimga, Navratra, Diwali, and Shivaratri; Ganapati Utsav is the biggest of all of them.
+People visit their native village during Ganapati festival, which is celebrated with gusto.
+Another major festival is Holi, which is locally better known as Shimga.